🎉 Birthday Sale: 15% off a Room Design Package. Use code NOCAKEJUSTSAVINGS

 For example, arrange a trio of vases on a side table, or create a mini-gallery of your favourite books and knick-knacks on a floating shelf.
 These clusters break up the space and draw the eye without overwhelming it.

-3. Stick to a tonal colour palette
+3. Use a tonal colour palette for minimalist living room design

-Minimalist living room colour schemes
+Minimalist living room design with a tonal warm neutral colour palette

 Image Credit: My Bespoke Room & Da Silva Design